nayanrabiul/mongodb-aggretion-problem/Readme.md

 # Introduuction
 This repository contains a collection of MongoDB aggregation problems.
-The problems are divided into different levels of difficulty, from beginner to advanced.
+The problems are divided intotypes.
 Each problem has a corresponding solution, which is provided in the form of a MongoDB aggregation pipeline.

 The purpose of this repository is to provide a resource for learning about MongoDB aggregation.
 The problems are designed to challenge and stretch your understanding of aggregation.
 The solutions can be used as a reference when you are working on your own MongoDB aggregation problems.